shiroyasha/blog-source/source/posts/2017-01-08-better-sleep.html.md

 I have a very lucky position that I work in an industry where flexible work hours are the norm.
 There is absolutely no need to force myself to wake up at 8am.
-No one will appreciate it if I come to work at 8:30am with baggy eyes, groggy, unproductive, and resonating an unpleasant "leave me alone" aura.
+No one will appreciate it if I come to work at 8:30am with baggy eyes, groggy, unproductive, and resonating with an unpleasant "leave me alone" aura.

 From this perspective, it is probably even better to show up around 11am with a big smile, full of energy, positive vibes, and ready to make a dent in